Mobile Screening for

 A Bone Mineral Density (BMD) scan is a valuable tool for determining bone health, assessing osteoporosis, and guiding preventive and treatment measures to reduce the risk of fractures and maintain bone strength.

-BoneHealth BC uses a new, validated technology called Echolight REMS.
+BoneHealth BC uses a new, validated technology called Echolight R.E.M.S.
 This radiation-free alternative is FDA and Health Canada approved and widely used in Europe.

 SCHEDULE